 Bodyweight exercises like yoga and walking might no longer be enough to keep pace with menopause related tissue changes.
 After a few months of beginning a yoga or walking program, your progress will plateau.

 You’ll be stuck in maintenance mode.
 Unfortunately, just maintaining is not sufficient.
-Heavier resistance training (more than you can do with body weight alone) is needed to send a strong enough signal to your muscles, tendons, and bones to adapt.
+Heavier resistance training (more than you can do with bodyweight alone) is needed to send a strong enough signal to your muscles, tendons, and bones to adapt.

 My story of persistent hip pain with yoga